queilawithaQ/documentation/_basic/continuous-deployment/deployment-to-anynines.md

 ## Deploying

-As for getting started with **anynines** on Codeship, start by getting your application to deploy from your local machine.
+As for getting started with **anynines** on CodeShip, start by getting your application to deploy from your local machine.
 Once this is done, you need to add the following environment variables to your project settings.

 ```
 CF_USER